ddccffvv/ddccffvv.github.io/_posts/2019-03-28-finding-my-virginity.markdown

 Richard Branson is managing to lead a life completely in line with his own internal values.
 Or at least, that's how he tells it.
 "Finding my virginity" is a wonderful book from a chap in love with life and adventure.
-It is a testament to daring to be your own uncompromising, quirky self, instead of trying to fit in the image of the consumate professional.
+It is a testament to daring to be your own uncompromising, quirky self, instead of trying to fit in the image of the consummate professional.
 Even if you're not sure this approach will work, it's sure a lot more fun to live this way!

 A few (lot) of quotes and highlights below, for your enjoyment and my reference.